SGCI News

 Since its inception, SGCI has worked across 17 countries to strengthen science, technology, and innovation (STI) systems by partnering with research councils, development agencies, and regional and international organisations.

-A 2014 study that led to SGCI’s formation revealed that while Science Granting Councils play vital roles, such as funding research, advising governments, and managing partnerships, they needed institutional capacity, particularly in research management.
+A 2014 study that led to SGCI’s formation revealed that while Science Granting Councils (SGCs) play vital roles, such as funding research, advising governments, and managing partnerships, they needed institutional capacity, particularly in research management.

 SGCI placed research management at the centre of its early programming to address this.